-Expenses.
-Your business records should include who was paid, for what, when and why (i.e. the business purpose for the expense).
-Sales receipts (Hint: scan or copy those fast-fading thermal paper receipts.), credit card receipts and cancelled checks are good primary records.
+Sales receipts (Hint: scan or copy those fast-fading thermal paper receipts.), credit card slips and cancelled checks are good primary records.
 So are regular entries in your calendar or an automobile business-mileage log.
-See Publication 463, Travel, Gift and Car Expenses for a detailed discussion of expenses you can deduct for local business transportation.
+See Publication 463, Travel, Entertainment, Gift and Car Expenses for a detailed discussion of expenses you can deduct for local business transportation.
 See Resources for a list of recommended apps for recording business mileage.